EvannKurzawa/ANDES-Forecast/README.md

 # ANDES-Forecast

-**Forecasting the detectability of atmospheric molecules on rocky exoplanets with ELT/ANDES**
+**Forecasting the search for biosignatures on habitable rocky worlds with ELT/ANDES**

 ---